MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 You can find the replication metadata tables that contain the USNs in the up-to-dateness vector and high water mark.
 Both the source and destination DCs use these tables to filter required updates for the destination DC.

 The destination DC maintains the up-to-dateness vector table to track originating updates it receives from all source DCs.
 When a destination DC requests changes for a directory partition, it provides its up-to-dateness vector to the source DC.
 The source DC then uses this value to filter the updates that it sends to the destination DC.
 The source DC sends its up-to-dateness vector to the destination DC after a successful replication cycle finishes.
-The source DC uses the USN to track if it's synchronized with the originating updates at every DC, and that the updates to the destinations are at the same level as the source.
+The source DC uses the USN to track if the destination DC is synchronized with the originating updates at every DC, and that the updates to the destinations are at the same level as the source.

 The destination DC maintains the high water mark table to track the most recent changes it received from a specific source DC for a specific partition.
-The high water mark table prevents the source DC from sending out changes that the destination DC has already received from it.
+The high water mark table prevents the source DC from sending out changes that the destination DC already received from it.

 ### Directory database identity

 In addition to USNs, DCs keep track of the directory database of source replication partners.
 The system maintains identity of the directory database running on the server separately from the identity of the server object itself.
 The directory database identity on each DC is stored in the `invocationID` attribute of the `NTDS Settings` object, which is located under the Lightweight Directory Access Protocol (LDAP) path `cn=NTDS Settings, cn=ServerName, cn=Servers, cn=*SiteName*, cn=Sites, cn=Configuration, dc=*ForestRootDomain*`.

-The system stores the server object identity iin the `objectGUID` attribute of the `NTDS Settings` object.
+The system stores the server object identity in the `objectGUID` attribute of the `NTDS Settings` object.
 The identity of the server object never changes.
 However, the identity of the directory database changes under the following circumstances:

 - When a system state restore procedure occurs on the server.